openservicebrokerapi/servicebroker/profile.md

 The following properties are defined for usage within a Kubernetes deployment:

 - `namespace`<br>
-  The name of the Kubernetes namespace in which the service instance will be visible.
+  The name of the Kubernetes namespace in which the Service Instance will be visible.
 This property MUST be a non-empty string serialized as follows: